 The MCP16501 is offered in different options, depending on the target I/O voltage needed external memory type and behavior in bypass situations.
-The options currently available, also shown in Table 4-1, are the following:
+Table 4-1 shows the device options that are currently available.

-Note: All device variants are generated at the factory with One-Time-Programmable memory, which configures default settings at power-up.
-Please contact your nearest Microchip Sales Office for further assistance on the development of customized device variants.
+Note: All device variants are generated at the

+factory with One-Time-Programmable

+memory, which configures default settings

+at power-up.
+Contact your nearest Micro-

+chip Sales Office for further assistance on

+the development of customized device

+variants.